koskath/arete2/course_content/SC/final_md_files/Lecture12/lecture_12_slide_15_scheduling-backwards-and-forwards.md

-# Scheduling „backwards“ and „forwards“
+# Slide 15 of Lecture 12 contains information about Scheduling „backwards“ and „forwards“

 # The figure 2.7 in slide 15 of lecture 12 displays a Gantt chart titled "FIGURE 2.7 Back schedule based Gantt chart (latest start)."